TrackerControl

 - granular blocking of app tracking,

-- one-click data requests as granted under EU Data Protection Legislation (to be added soon).
+- one-click data requests as granted under EU Data Protection Legislation,

 Contrary to similar solutions, this application does not intercept SSL connections, minimising privacy risks and allowing for usage on unrooted Android devices.
 Only the meta data about network communications is logged, and displayed to the users.